ADB-course/BBT3104-Lab1-DatabaseTransactions-b1/README.md

      INSERT INTO payments (customerNumber, checkNumber, paymentDate, amount) VALUES (145, 'JM555210', CURRENT_DATE, 300000)
         COMMIT TRANSACTION
+        SELECT * FROM orderdetails WHERE orderNumber = new_order_number
+END
 ## Support for the Sales Departments' Report